-1.4.6 Monitoring Information
+1.4.7 Monitoring Information

-If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e., Mirrored Bits) in the supply their own communications circuit.
+If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e., Mirrored Bits) in the new IPC interconnection station, they are required to supply their own communications circuit.
 The fiber communication circuit used for GOLC is acceptable.

-1.4.7 Meteorological Data
+1.4.8 Meteorological Data